Kamal4195/Kamal-Reddy-Donthireddy/README.md

 > - Applications of OOPS
 ## Characteristics of Oriented Programming

-· Emphasis is on data rather than procedure.

-· Programs are divided into what are known as objects.
+1.Programs are divided into what are known as objects.

-· Data structures are designed such that they characterize the objects.
+2.Data structures are designed such that they characterize the objects.

-· Functions that operate on the data of an object are tied together in the data structure.
+3.Functions that operate on the data of an object are tied together in the data structure.

-· Data is hidden and cannot be accessed by external functions.
+4.Data is hidden and cannot be accessed by external functions.

-· Objects may communicate with each other through functions.
+5.Objects may communicate with each other through functions.

-· New data and functions can be easily added whenever necessary.
+6.New data and functions can be easily added whenever necessary.

-· Follows bottom-up approach in program design.
+7.Follows bottom-up approach in program design.